codetoys/ctGateway/README.md

 C# .Net 8.0<br>
 The basic functionality depends MQTT only.<br>

-### Copyright
-No copyright permission, The program is for testing purposes only.
+The program is for testing purposes only.<br>